Devotion (1946 film): Plot

-The story takes place in the early 1800s, when the Brontë sisters Charlotte and Anne have made the decision to leave their family – their sister Emily, their brother Branwell, their aunt and their vicar father – to take positions as governesses in other families.
+The story takes place in the early 1800s, when the Brontë sisters Charlotte and Anne have decided to leave their family – their sister Emily, their brother Branwell, their aunt and their vicar father – to take positions as governesses in other families.
 The two sisters long to break free from their tedious life and get experiences from the outside world, to prepare for their careers as writers.

-They have the intention of giving part of their income from the governess positions to their talented brother Branwell, so that he can go to London and study art, to become a great temperamental painter.
+They intend to give part of their governess income to their talented brother Branwell, so he can go to London and study art, to become a great temperamental painter.

 One night when Bran is getting drunk at a local tavern, a man named Arthur Nicholls, his father's new curate, arrives.
 The drunken Bran insists that Arthur accompany him to the vicarage.
-At first Arthur refuses, believing that it is too late in the evening.
-When he realizes how drunk Bran has become, he accompanies him to see that he gets home safe and sound.
+At first Arthur refuses, believing it is too late in the evening.
+When he realizes how drunk Bran has become, he accompanies him to see that he gets home safely.

 Emily, who answers the door, mistakes Arthur for one of Bran's drunken friends and treats him with contempt.
 The next day Bran leaves for London again, and Arthur reappears at the house.
 He is greeted by the unwelcoming Mr. Brontë, and soon Emily realizes her mistake and she and Arthur become good friends.
 They go on walks together, and one day Emily shows Arthur a lonely house on a hill, the one that inspired her writing her novel, Wuthering Heights.

 Time passes and a disillusioned Bran returns home from London.
 He blames all his sisters for his failure as a painter.
-Soon after Charlotte and Anne also return home, and at a ball at the neighboring Thornton house, Arthur is struck by Charlotte's beauty and falls in love with her.
+Soon after, Charlotte and Anne also return home, and at a ball at the neighboring Thornton house, Arthur is struck by Charlotte's beauty and falls in love.
 When Charlotte realizes that Emily is interested in Arthur, she becomes interested in him as well.
 Later, a drunken Bran disrupts the dance, and Arthur leaves the dance and takes him home.